It's not really a single figure, but we can look at and explain the cost ranges.

 Construction

 For larger spaces, one or more tiers for seating becomes appropriate - then everyone can see properly.
-For this we need a good strong platform for the seating.
+For this, we need a good strong platform for the seats.

-For these more involved tasks, we can either work with your builders, or bring our trusted trades.
+For these more involved tasks, I can either work with your builders, or bring my own trusted trades.

 Documentation

-Our in-house documentation is excellent, and achieves the exacting standards of a CEDIA Award winning project.
+My in-house documentation is excellent, and achieves the exacting standards of a CEDIA Award-winning project (twice).

 So what happens now?